 2. Stanley TR45K Light Duty Staple Gun – Best Value

 It is cheaper than the TRE550Z from Stanley but is hand powered.
 Your hand strength plays a significant role in the gun’s effectiveness, and you’ll exert more strength than with an electric staple gun.
 After comparing the features of this product to the price and the other products, we found that the TR45K was the best upholstery stapler for the money.

 3. Porter-Cable Pneumatic Upholstery Staple Gun – Premium Choice

 You’ll find that the 1-inch nose extension comes in handy when you have to reach tight spots.
-It also helps that that the magazine can handle 185 staples, so you’re not loading frequently.
+It also helps that the magazine can handle 185 staples, so you’re not loading frequently.
 What’s really convenient is that the driver guide moves back with the magazine so that you can easily clear jams when you open the magazine.

 To operate the Porter-Cable Pneumatic staple gun, you must use an air compressor that pumps out 70–120 pounds per square inch (PSI).
 It has a rear exhaust port channel, which condenses the air pressure away from you.
-Porter-Cable’s staple gun comes with a 1-year warranty, but if you need Porter to repair it, you’ll have to be patient since it might take longer than usual.
+Porter-Cable’s staple gun comes with a 1-year warranty, but if you need them to repair it, you’ll have to be patient since it might take longer than usual.
 If you want a premium staple gun, the 22-Gauge C-Crown should be your first pick.

 4. Surebonder 9600B Pneumatic Stapler